AhmetDikbayir/hospitalProject/README.md

 This project is my first Java project.

-I did this project with my bootcamp group. \n
+I did this project with my bootcamp group.

     * used ArrayList for saving data.
     * produced Hospital - Doctor - Patient class.
     * stored data in DataBank class.